 Welcome to cripple!
 This is a note about our new website and what we do.

 So what does cripple do?
-Every day, if you join us on instagram—intersectional news, resources, and history are published on our feed alongside our stories.
+Every single day, if you join us on instagram (and soon other platforms as well)—intersectional news, resources, and history are published on our feed alongside our stories.
 We also do book giveaways—not just our own books but books that are important to our culture of disability.
-Emily has also curated a number of Resources (located below) and organized them for people looking to learn more about contemporary disability.
-This section is forever growing and if you come across any additions you’d recommend, please be sure to Contact Us (located below)—we’d love to hear about your work or something else you’ve read or experienced.
+Emily has also curated a number of Resources (located below) and organized them for anyone who is looking to learn more about contemporary disability.
+This section is forever growing and if you come across any additions you’d recommend, please be sure to contact us (also located below)—we’d love to hear about your work or something else you’ve read or experienced.
 Everything in our resources section is also free.

-Additionally, we publish our own books, zines and other items by disabled artists and designers—you can find these items in the things section which is currently under construction (but not for long!).
+Additionally, we publish our own books, zines and other items by disabled artists and designers—you can find these items in the things section which is currently under construction (but not for long).
 Over the years this has included toys, clothing, ceramics, stickers, posters, etc. We think of a publishing initiative as a very expansive term.
-We also have open calls from time to time.
-We also take longer than usual to put books out because we really believe in taking care of our bodyminds on both ends (the artist/designer and also our own team assisting with bringing these pieces to fruition).
-And last but not least, we have a disabled artist+ and lecture series that started in July of twenty twenty four.
-Please definitely check this out.
-These lectures are ongoing and we're developing a digital library that will serve as supplemental education for the public, highlighting disabled and neurodivergent history, art, and design—topics that are often overlooked in traditional educational spaces.
+We have open calls from time to time.
+We also take longer than usual to put out books because we really believe in taking care of our bodyminds on both ends (the artist/designer and also our own team assisting with bringing these pieces to fruition).
+And last but not least, we have a disabled artist+ and lecture series that started in July of twenty twenty four and a documentary series called cripple shorts that began filming in February of twenty twenty five.
+Please definitely check these out.
+Both are ongoing and located on the same youtube channel: www.youtube.com/@cripple_publishing_initiative

 X O X O